tfresource/tfresource-website/topics/About.md

 ### Wikipedia vs. TFResource - the similarities and the differences

 Wikipedia has changed the way we conduct research, find those pesky facts, and start to learn a topic.
-The TFResource
+Like Wikipedia, the TFResource relies on community contributors to develop and update articles.
+TF Resource also relies on editors within the community with subject matter expertise to assist with curating articles.

 ### Reference and Resources we consulted in developing the site